Homogenization and Phase Separation with Fixed Wells -- The Supercritical Case: Liminf Inequality

-Note that this proposition is weaker than the liminf inequality, since we are assuming the limiting function to be in $BV(\o ;\{a,b\})$, and not just in $L^2(\Omega;\{a,b\})$.
+Note that this proposition is weaker than the liminf inequality, since we are assuming the limiting function to be in $BV(\o ;\{a,b\})$, and not just in $L^1(\Omega;\{a,b\})$.
 We will prove in the next section that this is sufficient.
-The reason why we are first proving the above result is that, in the proof of the compactness (see Theorem \ref{thm:main_compactness}), we will use computations that are the core of the idea to prove the above result.
-Thus, we prefer to present them first here.
+The reason why we are first proving the above result is that, in the proof of the compactness (see Theorem \ref{thm:main_compactness}), we will use arguments that are the core of the idea to prove the above result.
+Thus, we opt by presenting them first here.